 Methods that psychologists will never tell you

-Elevated levels of cortisol increase insulin.
-This can prevent weight loss (especially in the late stages), even if you flawlessly observe Intermittent Fasting and LCHF (low carbs, high fats).
+Elevated cortisol levels during chronic stress increase insulin and inhibit glucose utilization.
+This can prevent weight loss (especially in the late stages), even if you are on Intermittent Fasting and LCHF (low carbs, high fats).

 Cortisol is a hormone released under stress.
 It becomes a problem when stress does not occur occasionally (which is normal for any person), but lasts a long time or even constantly.
 This happens with general anxiety (when the patient is worried that something bad can happen, for no apparent reason) and other psychological disorders.
 And, of course, with depression.
 Therefore, to normalize the excretion of cortisol, you need to defeat these disorders.

 Perhaps the last phrase made you smile.
 Easy to say - defeat!
 The resource you are currently reading is not about psychology.
 Nevertheless, I will tell you about my personal very successful experience - the effect was achieved quickly and easily.
 I have won not because I am so smart or strong, but thanks to information, found by chance.
 If what I did does not help you (which may well be, because the list of existing problems is long and your problem may be different), be sure to book an appointment with a psychologist for a diagnosis, and then carefully research this diagnosis on the Internet for how to remove it.
 Do not forget that the psychologist is interested in money in the same way as you and I. That is, (s)he needs you to constantly visit her/him and bring money, which will stop immediately if (s)he cures you.
 Therefore, I wrote that you need to research the issue yourself - just like with weight loss, type 2 diabetes and obstructive sleep apnea.

 Here is a text I recently sent to a friend of mine suffering from a protracted depression.
 I apologize for some informality: